 A neuropathic itch is an itch that results from nervous system damage rather than issues with the skin.
+There are many causes of neuropathic itch, including stroke, diabetes, and shingles.

 Below, we look at the symptoms, causes, and treatment of neuropathic itch.
 We also discuss the outlook for people with this condition.

-A neuropathic itch happens when there is damage to the nervous system.
+A neuropathic itch happens

 A neuropathic itch may produce an itching sensation or a feeling of pins and needles.
 The itching may be very severe.

-Neuropathic itch may also produce the following sensations:
+A neuropathic itch may also produce the following sensations:

-Some people with neuropathic itch may also experience other symptoms such as:
+Some people with neuropathic itch may also experience other symptoms, such as:

 - prickling and chilling of the skin